-The impact of Covid-19 is reducing the Council's income received from Council Tax and Business Rate income.
+The impact of COVID-19 is reducing the Council's income from Council Tax and Business Rates.
 This negative impact on the Collection Fund will materialise in 2021/22 and will be a significant pressure to the next Medium Term Financial Plan for 2021/22 onwards.
-The latest MHCLG announcement on 2 July 2020 outlined that support for pressures on Council Tax and Business Rates income will be addressed at the next spending review, which is expected later in 2020.
+The 2020 Spending Review outlined the support for pressures on Council Tax and Business Rates income and stated that the government is considering further options to support businesses affected by COVID-19.
 Given the proportion of funding that is generated from these areas, this will represent a significant impact on the future funding of the Medium Term Financial Outlook (MTFO).